ianrichard/common-chatbot/README.md

 # Usage

 This is what you would create in your application and return it to the `getResponseObjectForDialogflow` method from these utils.
-The keys in this object map back to the action from api.ai.
+The keys in this object map back to the action from Dialogflow.
 See the related [common-chatbot-ui-starter-project](https://github.com/ianrichard/common-chatbot-ui-starter-project) for more detailed usage and [sample JSON](https://github.com/ianrichard/common-chatbot-ui-starter-project/blob/master/src/responses/index.js).

 ```javascript
 getResponseObjectForDialogflow({